cimug-org/CIMTool/dev-docs/Includes/CIMUtil/CIMUtil-README.md

 CIMUtil (`au.com.langdale.cimutil`) serves two distinct roles:

-1. **Eclipse plugin** — required by `CIMToolPlugin` and `com.cimphony.cimtoole` at runtime.
+1. **Eclipse plugin**: required by `CIMToolPlugin` and `com.cimphony.cimtoole` at runtime.
 Exports its packages via OSGi so they are available to other bundles in the Eclipse workbench.

-2. **Standalone library** — its compiled `cimutil.jar` is extracted from the PDE product export and installed into the `cimtool-cli` local Maven repository by `install-jars.bat`, where Maven Shade packages it into the CLI uber JAR.
+2. **Standalone library**: its compiled `cimutil.jar` is extracted from the PDE product export and installed into the `cimtool-cli` local Maven repository by `install-jars.bat`, where Maven Shade packages it into the CLI uber JAR.

 The key functional areas are:

-- **XMI / EA project import** — parses Sparx Enterprise Architect `.eap`, `.eapx`, `.qea`, and `.qeax` project files (via UCanAccess / SQLite JDBC) and XMI exports into an RDF ontology graph via Kena
+- **XMI / EA project import**: parses Sparx Enterprise Architect `.eap`, `.eapx`, `.qea`, and `.qeax` project files (via UCanAccess / SQLite JDBC) and XMI exports into an RDF ontology graph via Kena
-- **Profile model** — the CIM profile object model (`ProfileClass`, `ProfileModel`, `HierarchyModel`) and profile manipulation operations (reorganize, refactor, rename, remap, repair)
+- **Profile model**: the CIM profile object model (`ProfileClass`, `ProfileModel`, `HierarchyModel`) and profile manipulation operations (reorganize, refactor, rename, remap, repair)
-- **XSLT transform engine** — 34 XSLT builders in `builders/` that generate diverse output artefacts (XSD, RDFS, OWL, JSON Schema, HTML, RTF, SQL, Java, Scala, C#, Avro, LinkML, PlantUML, AsciiDoc, and more) from a CIM profile
+- **XSLT transform engine**: 34 XSLT builders in `builders/` that generate diverse output artefacts (XSD, RDFS, OWL, JSON Schema, HTML, RTF, SQL, Java, Scala, C#, Avro, LinkML, PlantUML, AsciiDoc, and more) from a CIM profile
-- **Validation** — CIM/XML and Turtle instance document validation against a profile using a Jena rules engine
+- **Validation**: CIM/XML and Turtle instance document validation against a profile using a Jena rules engine
-- **CIM Modelling Guide compliance** — an Easy Rules engine with 100+ rules implementing the IEC CIM Modelling Guidelines, used to generate the audit/compliance report
+- **CIM Modelling Guide compliance**: an Easy Rules engine with 100+ rules implementing the IEC CIM Modelling Guidelines, used to generate the audit/compliance report
-- **CLI entry point** — `CIMToolCLI` and supporting classes in `profiles.cl` provide a headless command-line interface for profile transformation
+- **CLI entry point**: `CIMToolCLI` and supporting classes in `profiles.cl` provide a headless command-line interface for profile transformation